Home » Dessert Recipes » Christmas Crack (Cracker Toffee)

 Instructions

 • Preheat oven to 400F degrees.
-Line cookie sheet with nonstick aluminum foil (or use regular foil and spray generously with nonstick cooking spray.)
+Line a 10×15-inch rimmed baking sheet with nonstick aluminum foil (or use regular foil and spray generously with nonstick cooking spray.)

-• Cover cookie sheet with one layer of saltine crackers.
+• Cover cookie sheet evenly with 40 saltine crackers (1 sleeve).
+Set aside,

-• In a medium saucepan over medium high heat, bring butter and brown sugar to a boil, stirring continuously for about two minutes (it should be bubbly.)
+• In a medium saucepan over medium high heat, bring 1 cup salted butter (2 sticks) and 1 cup packed light brown sugar to boil, stirring continuously for about two minutes (it should be bubbly.)

-• Remove from heat, stir in one teaspoon pure vanilla extract.
+• Remove from heat, stir in 1 teaspoon pure vanilla extract.

-• Pour toffee mixture over crackers, then bake for 6 minutes.
+• Pour toffee mixture over crackers, then bake in preheated oven for 6 minutes.

-• Remove from oven, sprinkle tops of warm crackers with milk chocolate chips.
+• Remove from oven, sprinkle tops of warm crackers with 12 ounce bag milk chocolate chips.

-• Allow chocolate to soften for a minute or two, then spread chocolate evenly on top of crackers.
-Now is the time to add sprinkles or chopped nuts to the top.
+• Allow chocolate to soften for a minute or two, then spread chocolate around evenly on top of crackers.
+Now is the time to add nuts or sprinkles evenly on top.

 • Allow to cool, then break up into bite size pieces.
 You can speed up the cooling process by putting the tray in the refrigerator.